-Popular music and dance music styles were influencing composers in all styles in the 1970s and 1980s.
+Popular music and dance music influenced composers in all styles in the 1970s and 1980s.
 A great deal of analog electronic music was created and distributed on vinyl, just prior to the sweeping changes brought about by digital audio tools and distribution platforms.
 Two notable minimalist composers who worked in the electronica genre were Klaus Schulze and Vangelis.

 Klaus Schulze (1947-2022) was a pioneer using the earliest synthesis and recording devices.
 He favored long-form works, often lasting an hour or more, and incorporated elements of techno and trance Electronic Dance Music (EDM).
 His music was often based on tape loops or sequences layered under a bed of improvised melodies.
 The result was a meditative, transcendental experience.
-Two examples from 1975 are Timewind and Into the Blue.
-Sense is from 1980.
+Two examples from 1975 are Timewind and Into the Blue, and in 1980 he recorded Sense.